Robby-Blue/SimpleFolderLauncher/README.md

   - rename it
   - change its icon
 - Swipe up for a simple seach bar.
 Use dots.
+- Swipe down to
+  - close the search page
+  - open the notifications/quick settings panel
 - Add per folder widgets,
   - normal widgets, taking up as much space as needed
   - row widgets, rows with height defined as a percentage of the folder width, containing widgets whose widths are defined as percentages of the row's width